OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 ### Clef `<clef>`

-In MusicXML a clef is represented within the `<attributes>` element in between notes.
-It has three important values:
+Clef is represented in MusicXML by the `<clef>` element inside of the `<attributes>` element.
+It contains three important pieces of information:

 - `<sign>` - what type of clef is this (G, C, F)
 - `<line>` - what staffline it sits on (1, 2, 3, 4, 5 - numbered from the bottom line up)